The Tower Arch Trail in Arches National Park is easily the BEST hike in this vast desert dreamland.

 While there are many other great hikes in Arches, the secludedness and overall vibe of this hike is one that you won’t get anywhere else.
 It’s not a popular hike since it is in the most remote part of the park, but that is all the more reason to get out and see how special this trail is.
 In the time of writing this, I hiked this trail in August (high season) of 2019 and my friend and I were the only two on the trail until high noon!
 We felt like we were roaming around a Star Wars movie set for the entire morning with nothing but us and the desert scenery.
 It was my favorite hike during our three days in Arches National Park!

-If you’re planning a trip to Arches National Park or a road trip through all of Utah’s National Parks, you cannot miss the Tower Arch Trail; and yes, it’s BETTER than the Delicate Arch.
+If you’re planning a trip to Arches National Park or a road trip through all of Utah’s National Parks, you cannot miss the Tower Arch Trail; and yes, it’s BETTER than the Delicate Arch (in my opinion).
+However, this arch is in one of the most secluded areas of the park so make sure you tell someone where you’re going and remember these other tips for what NOT to do in Utah so you stay safe and adventurous!

 This post does contain affiliate links for the products I mentioned, but as always, all opinions are my own.
 I make a small commission, at no extra cost to you, when you make a purchase or booking through these links.
 This helps to support this space and keep me blogging, which I am so extremely thankful for.